blancosilva/blancosilva.github.io/_posts/2010-11-15-chess-puzzles.md

 I found these problems in Martin Gardner's "*The Unexpected Hanging and Other Mathematical Diversions*."
 They were posed in the eighteen hundreds, and some variations are still open for optimal solution.

 > **The minimum-attack problem**.
-Place the eight pieces of one color (king, queen, two bishops, two knights, two rooks) in the board so that the *smallest* possible number of squares are under attack.
+Place the eight pieces of one color (king, queen, two bishops, two knights, two rooks) on the board so that the *smallest* possible number of squares are under attack.
 A piece does not attack the square on which it rests, but of course it may attack squares occupied by other pieces.
 >
 > **The maximum-attack problem—weak version**.
 Place the same eight pieces on the board so that the *largest* possible number of squares are under attack.
 In the *weak version*, we do not force both bishops to be on opposite colors.
 >